 At Terakeet, we’ve developed a database of over 9 million publishers and influencers called Chorus, which enables our teams to conduct strategic outreach at scale to hyper-targeted groups of influencers.
 It’s through this level of scale that we’re able to achieve hundreds or thousands of high-quality content placements for each client.

 Micro influencer marketing is a scalable, top-down approach.
 Working with influencers creates a cascading effect that starts with the influencer and trickles down to other blogs and their passionate audiences, expanding your reach, content and backlinks.

-19. Use A/B testing and behavioral analysis
+19. Use A/B testing and behavioral marketing

 Because it involves testing near-duplicates of a page, there’s been some confusion about A/B testing and its impact on SEO.
 Rest assured, Google encourages A/B testing.
 Tools like Omniconvert, Optimizely, AB Tasty, VWO, and Adobe Target are some of the best enterprise-level A/B testing tools out there.

 Behavior-monitoring strategies like A/B testing and behavioral marketing strategies empower you to serve an increasingly better experience to your customers through iterative testing.
 The results won’t just have SEO benefits; you’ll also see an increase in sales.